 The key results in detail: The DZ BANK Group’s net interest income held steady at €1.42 billion (first half of 2017: €1.43 billion).
 At €958 million, net fee and commission income again reached a high level thanks to another good performance by Union Investment (first half of 2017: €977 million).
 Gains and losses on trading activities fell from a net gain of €304 million to a net gain of €206 million owing to a smaller contribution from trading income at DZ BANK AG.
 Other gains and losses on valuation of financial instruments declined from a net gain of €34 million to a net loss of €48 million.
 This was mainly due to a significant reduction in positive measurement effects arising from government bonds in DZ HYP’s wind-down portfolio, particularly in the case of Italian government bonds.
 Net income from insurance business amounted to €299 million, compared with €451 million in the first half of 2017.
 This decrease was primarily attributable to an exceptionally high net gain on investments held by insurance companies in the prior-year period.
 Nonetheless, customer business continued to perform very well in the period under review, with record levels of premium income.
 Overall, loss allowances amounted to a net reversal of €44 million (first half of 2017: net addition of €396 million), mainly due to the sharp fall in loss allowances required at DVB Bank.
 Administrative expenses were virtually unchanged at €2.02 billion (first half of 2017: €2.00 billion), and increased expenses at DZ HYP resulting from the merger were offset by lower project costs at DZ BANK AG.

-The positive business performance reflects the hard work and dedication of employees in the DZ BANK Group.
-My colleagues on the Board of Managing Directors and I would like to take this opportunity to express our sincere gratitude to them.
+These solid results reflect the significant commitment of our employees.
+My colleagues on the Board of Managing Directors and I would like to express our appreciation and thanks to them.

 Chief Executive Officer